rcywang/d-wave-demodoc/docs/purpose.rst

 Though it is tempting to include *everything* in documentation, including too much extraneous information can be overwhelming, clutter the document body, and dissuade users (especially newcomers) from using the documentation.
 To differentiate between relevant vs. irrelevant information, I abide by the following rules:

-* **Keep it straightforward/minimal** -- often times users need not understand everything, they just want something that works.
+* **Keep it straightforward/minimal** -- users need not understand everything, they just want something that works.
 * **Support best practises** -- focus on what has been proven functional and avoid including practises that break conventions.
 * **Is 'X' content necessary?** -- if not, don't include it.
 If it may be semi-relevant, users can be redirected to the right communication channel.
 * **Does 'X' enrich the content/product?
 Does it have value?** -- documentation should be treated as part of the product, so content should be tailored accordingly.